icswoa/flexirails/README.md

 If you want more abstraction you need to build it yourself.

 Look at the bright side: want to use bananadb?
 Go ahead.<br>
-Just wrote your self CSV-In-Memory-DB?
-No Problem.<br>
+Just wrote your own CSV-In-Memory-DB?
+Use it!<br>
-Reading each row from /dev/null.
+Reading rows from /dev/null.
 Sure, why not?

 You are in control.
 Just need to know how!